music

 The EP as Act of Ownership

-Earthday — named for MOIO's birthday, April 22 — arrived October 3, 2025.
+Earthday, named for MOIO's birthday on April 22, arrived October 3, 2025.
 Six tracks.
 Every note written, produced, and arranged by MOIO himself.
-The range is deliberate: "PLAY HARD!" rides glitchy electronic drums and neon keys, co-created with producer Two Inch, while "Lady (I'll Be Waiting)" pulls from gospel warmth.
-"Figure It Out" places jazz instrumentals alongside soft synths — what Hunger Magazine accurately described as "bedroom pop in the same recording booth as twentieth century soul."
+The range is deliberate and the contrasts are wide.
+"PLAY HARD!" rides glitchy electronic drums and neon keys, co-created with producer Two Inch, sitting closer to the hyperactive end of contemporary R&B than anything else on the project.
+"Lady (I'll Be Waiting)" pulls from gospel warmth, patient and full.
+"Figure It Out" places jazz instrumentals alongside soft synths, what Hunger Magazine accurately described as bedroom pop sharing a recording booth with twentieth century soul.

 In an era when artists routinely sign away creative agency for access, the fact that every sonic decision on this EP belongs entirely to one person reads as political, not just aesthetic.